osg-htc/operations/docs/SLA/oim.md

 The software service is supported 24x7 by the GOC and Indiana University.
 All issues will be investigated by the next business day.

 ## Service Off-Hours Support Procedures
-All software issues should be reported to the GOC immediately by [trouble ticket](https://ticket.grid.iu.edu/goc/oim) web submission.
+All software issues should be reported to the OSG immediately by [trouble ticket](https://support.opensciencegrid.org) web submission.

 ## Requests for Service Enhancement